Product

 4. Click and conversion tracking – the platform provides detailed analytics on how many times an ad was clicked and what actions shoppers took afterward, such as making a purchase.
 Implementing conversion tracking helps calculate ROI and identify areas for improvement.

 The first Amazon PPC best practice is to focus on keywords.
-Identify the most relevant and high-performing keywords for your products.
-You can use professional tools to find the most relevant phrases.
+Choose key phrases that describe the product, match buying intent, and leave enough margin after CPC – for example, a phrase like “noise canceling headphones for flights” is usually more specific than “headphones.”
 Focus on long-tail keywords specific to your products, as they often have less competition and higher conversion rates.
-Remember to implement negative keywords to prevent your ads from appearing for irrelevant searches.
-This helps reduce wasted spend and ensures your budget is used more efficiently.
+Add negative keywords to stop ads from appearing for irrelevant searches and reduce spend on clicks that are unlikely to lead to orders.
 Regularly review your search term reports to identify and add new negative keywords.

 Use high-resolution, professional images that clearly show your product from multiple angles.
 Follow Amazon’s image guidelines, which typically include having a pure white background, showing the product occupying at least 85% of the frame, and avoiding additional text or graphics in the main image.
 In addition to standard product images, include lifestyle images that show the product in use.

 Write detailed product descriptions that accurately convey the product’s features and benefits.
-Use persuasive language to highlight the product’s benefits and differentiate it from competitors.
+In the product description, make the buying decision easier: state compatibility, dimensions, material, use cases, package contents, and any limitations that could prevent returns or negative reviews.
 Focus on how the product can solve a problem or improve the customer’s life.
 Incorporate keywords naturally within the description to enhance search visibility without keyword stuffing.

 Product targeting isn’t limited to direct competitors.
 You can also target products that complement yours.
 For instance, if you sell phone cases, you could target ads on smartphone product pages.
 This cross-selling approach helps you tap into an audience interested in related items, increasing the potential for additional sales.

 The sixth Amazon PPC best practice is to optimize ads for seasonality.
-Adjust your campaigns based on seasonal trends and shopping behaviors.
-For instance, increase your ad spend and bid amounts during peak shopping seasons like holidays, Black Friday, or Prime Day to capitalize on increased traffic and sales potential.
+Before seasonal peaks, update budgets, bids, negative keywords, inventory checks, coupon visibility, product images, and delivery promises so ads do not send paid traffic to listings that cannot fulfill demand.
+For instance, increase your ad spend and bid amounts during peak shopping seasons, such as holidays, Black Friday, or Prime Day, to capitalize on increased traffic and sales potential.

 How to Start a PPC Campaign on Amazon?